IEEESupComSB/CS_Challenge/TSYP CS CHLNG/README.md

 Then go and select this network in the metamask extension.

-Go to the folder location and cmd: http-server
+Go to the folder location (TSYP CS CHLNG) and cmd: http-server

 you will have a metamask prompt.